Ovens & Stove-tops

 Even if a bug-out is the last thing on our minds, the decrease in time and increase in efficiency for when we want to cook outdoors instead of heating up the house can make a big difference.

 Sometimes cookware gets its due, and sometimes not.
-When I do see cookware in various lists and articles, it seems to mostly be dedicated packing sets or cast iron.
+When I do see cookware in various lists and articles, it seems to mostly be dedicated packing sets or cast iron and some top rated cookware is worth the look.

 I have family that will make pterodactyl noises if you touch their woks or cast iron with a steel scrubby.
 Maybe that’s less of an issue in other houses.